Civil Engineering BEng

 - 100+ organisations to choose from, both in the UK and overseas

 - Build industry contacts within your chosen field

 - Our close industry links mean you’ll be in direct contact with potential employers

 - Advance your experience and skills by putting the course teachings into practice

 - Gain invaluable insight into working as a professional in this industry

 - Improve your employability

-You can choose to take up a one year industrial placement which will extend your degree by 12 months.
-On successful completion, you will be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.
+You can choose to take up a one-year industrial placement which will extend your degree by 12 months.
+On successful completion, you'll be awarded the ‘industrial’ variant in your degree title to demonstrate your added experience to future employers.

 With the help and support of our dedicated Employability team, you can find the right placement to suit you and your future career goals.